-One day, I had an idea.
-What if I could discover a new language?
+When I was in college, I had an idea.
+Wouldn’t it be interesting to discover a new language?
 I know.
 It sounds crazy.
 Yet, it’s possible.

 How are you?

-The city of Puno is near Lake Titicaca.
-It’s the largest lake in the Andes Mountains.
+Puno overlooks Lake Titicaca, the largest lake in the Andes.

 Living the High Life